 (See definition of semiLinear in section 3.7.2).
-In some situations, equations with the semiLinear() function become underdetermined if the first argument (\mathbf{x}) becomes zero, i.e., there are an infinite number of solutions.
+In some situations, equations with semiLinear become underdetermined if the first argument (x) becomes zero, i.e., there are an infinite number of solutions.

 It is recommended that the following rules are used to transform the equations during the translation phase in order to select one meaningful solution in such cases:

-Rule 1: The equations
+• The equations